sindresorhus/find-up/readme.md

 Returns an array of all paths found (by respecting the order of names) or an empty array if none could be found.

+**Note:** You can limit the number of matches by setting the `limit` option.

 ### findDown(name, options?)
 ### findDown([...name], options?)

 Find a file or directory by walking down descendant directories from `cwd`.

 Returns a `Promise` for either the path or `undefined` if it could not be found.

 ### findDownSync(name, options?)
 ### findDownSync([...name], options?)

 Synchronous version of `findDown`.

+Returns the path or `undefined` if it could not be found.

 #### name